Ramin-RX7/Shifty/docs/Principals/factories/functions/functions.md

 This way you can manipulate with objects defined outside of the function.\
 If a function parameter is set to accept references, when calling the function, only references are acceptable and normal variables will result in error.\
 But when the parameter is declared normally, and in a certain call a reference is passed, not only no error will be raised but also the real object (not the copy of it), will be passed to the function.

+> (Waiting for decision) Shouldn't this be opposite?
+If a parameter is set for reference, it must be able to accept normal argument pass but when it is declared normally, it can not accept reference (Since it might break the object in any unknown way).

 ### read-only parameters